emilianvrd/Maneuvers/Fantasy maneuvers/Flourishes.md

 Failure: The creature is stunned 2.\
 Critical Failure: The creature is stunned 3.

-You can use this Flourish three times per day.
+You can use this Flourish once per day.

 ### Debiliating Shot
 Ranged\
 1 action\
 Aiming for a weak point, you impede your foe with a precise shot.
 Make a Ranged Strike.
 If it hits and deals damage, the target is slowed 1 until the end of its next turn.

-You can use this Flourish three times per day.
+You can use this Flourish once per day.

 ### Destructive Wave
 Necrotic or Radiant, Thunder, Spell\
 2 actions\
 You strike the ground, creating a burst of energy that ripples outward from you.
-Each creature of your choice within 40m of you must make a Might saving throw or take 5d6 thunder damage and 5d6 Radiant or necrotic damage (your choice when you select this Spell.
+Each creature of your choice within 6m of you must make a Might saving throw or take 5d6 thunder damage and 5d6 Radiant or Necrotic damage (your choice when you select this Spell.
 The Spell also gain the appropriate trait).
-A target is also knocked prone on a failure and is pushed 4m away, knocked prone, and takes 4d6 additional Bludgeoning damage on a critical failure.
+A target is also knocked prone on a failure, or is pushed 4m away, knocked prone, and takes 4d6 additional Bludgeoning damage on a critical failure.

-You can use this Flourish three times per day.
+You can use this Flourish once per day.

 ### Disarming Block
 Reaction\
 When targeted by a Strike, you can use your reaction to gain a +1 circumstance bonus to AC against the triggering attack.
 If the target misses, you automatically Disarm it.

-You can use this Flourish three times per day.
+You can use this Flourish once per day.

 ### Divine Blast
 Radiant\
 Spell\
 You blast your foes with divine power.
 Each creature of your choice within 24m of you must make a Dexterity saving throw or take 7d8 Radiant damage.
 Undead and fiends in the area takes an additional 2d8 damage.

-You can use this Flourish three times per day.
+You can use this Flourish once per day.

 ### Divine Smite
 Radiant, Spell\
 1 action\
 You call down divine power into a weapon you are wielding.
 Make a Melee Strike.
 On a success, the target takes an additional 2d8 Radiant damage.
-You can use this Flourish three times per day.
+You can use this Flourish once per day.
 When you have expended all uses, you can expend a use of another Flourish to gain the ability to use Divine Smite an additional time before the next the day.
-The chosen Flourish must be one that can be used three times per day.
+The chosen Flourish must be one that can be used once per day.

-You can use this Flourish three times per day.
+You can use this Flourish once per day.

 ### Dispel Magic
 Spell\